labzero/bootleg/README.md

 ## Build server setup

 In order to build your project, Bootleg requires that your build server be set up to compile Elixir code.
 Make sure you have already installed Elixir on any build server you define.
-The remote

 ## Quick Start